Frequency analysis and filter design for directed graphs with polar decomposition: Abstract

 \section{Abstract}

 In this study, we challenge the traditional approach of frequency analysis on directed graphs, which typically relies on a single measure of signal variation such as total variation.
-We argue that the inherent directionality in directed graphs necessitates a multifaceted analytical approach, one that incorporates multiple definitions of signal variations.
+We argue that the inherent directionality in directed graphs necessitates a multifaceted analytical approach that incorporates multiple signal variations definitions.
 Our methodology leverages the polar decomposition to define two distinct variations, each associated with different matrices derived from this decomposition.
-This approach not only provides a novel interpretation in the node domain but also reveals aspects of graph signals that may be overlooked with a singular measure of variation.
+This approach provides a novel interpretation in the node domain and reveals aspects of graph signals that may be overlooked with a singular measure of variation.
 Additionally, we develop graph filters specifically designed to smooth graph signals in accordance with our proposed variations.
-These filters allow for the bypassing of costly filtering operations associated with the original graph through effective cascading.
-We demonstrate the efficacy of our methodology using an M-block cyclic graph example, thereby validating our claims and showcasing the advantages of our multifaceted approach in analyzing signals on directed graphs. \thefootnote
+These filters allow for bypassing costly filtering operations associated with the original graph through effective cascading.
+We demonstrate the efficacy of our methodology using an M-block cyclic graph example, validating our claims and showcasing the advantages of our multifaceted approach in analyzing signals on directed graphs. \thefootnote